 Our enquiries are cross-sector residencies grounded in research, combining theory and practice.
-They allow artists, researchers and other practitioners to work collaboratively to delve more deeply into questions about music’s place, purpose and function in the world.
+They allow artists, researchers and other practitioners to work collaboratively and delve more deeply into questions about music’s place, purpose and function in the world.

-We would like applicants to submit ideas that respond to one or both themes, and to consider the way in which you plan to work with collaborators and participants.
 We believe in an ethos of co-production, enabling collaboration with experts and those with lived experience from the very early stages of a project.
 We would like to see experimentation around different ways of co-creating work with participants.

 What can you expect from an Enquiry?